 1. Invest in the right home security hardware

-First double check all entry points (doors, windows and gates) and ensure they’re fitted with high-quality, fully functioning security hardware that has been independently tested and approved.
-This is to meet your specified insurance requirements, as well as keeping your property safe.
+Start out by double checking all entry points (doors, windows and gates) and ensure they’re fitted with high-quality, fully functioning security hardware that has been independently tested and approved.

-If you’re prepared to invest in a whole new lock system, a patented lock is a good idea.
-They are unique to you and your property, and the keys cannot be copied without proof of ownership.
+- A patented lock, which will be unique to you and your property.
+One of the major perks of this kind of lock is that the keys cannot be copied without proof of ownership.
 While initial investment in patented or restricted locking systems tends to be higher than ‘off-the-shelf’ locks, in the long run this could potentially save you money.
-For example, in situations where you would usually wish to change your locks, they can be reconfigured rather than replaced.

 2. Secure your home's perimeter

-Common mistakes include obstructive bushes around your home, which make it easier for intruders to access your property without being seen.
-Privacy is important, but maintain clear sight-lines to entries so that burglars are deterred.
+- Is your home surrounded by bushes?
+If so, it's worth noting that they can make it easier for intruders to access your property without being seen.
+Privacy is important, but maintain clear sight-lines to entries so that burglars are deterred;

-Leaving windows open and relying on old doors with old locks also puts your home at risk.
-You should also think about access to windows.
-A window next to a flat roof should be properly locked when you are not nearby, especially if there is easy access to the flat roof by way of a drainpipe or trellis.
+- It may seem obvious, but you'd be surprised how many people leave windows open, putting their home's security at risk.
+If you have a window next to a flat roof, it should properly locked when you are not nearby, especially if there is easy access to the flat roof by way of a drainpipe or trellis;

 3. Secure your outbuildings

-It’s important that garages, sheds, bike sheds or outbuildings are well secured, not only to protect contents from theft, but to close off access routes into your home, and ensure any tools or contents inside can’t be used to gain entry, either.
+It’s also important that garages, sheds, bike sheds or outbuildings are well secured, not only to protect contents from theft, but to close off access routes into your home, and ensure any tools or contents inside can’t be used to gain entry, either.
+Bear the following in mind when checking the security of your outbuildings:

 Most MLA-approved locksmiths can carry out a security assessment of your outbuildings to advise on the type of locks you might need, free of charge.
 If you’re installing security yourself, go to Sold Secure for independently tested and approved products.